Braces Care & Maintenance

 - Keep away from any family pets, as they like to chew on them.

 - Clean before and after placement in the mouth.
 Because the material used for fabrication is slightly porous, plaque tends to cling to the surfaces.
 Gentle scrubbing with a toothbrush will remove the plaque.
 A denture cleaning solution, such as Efferdent, will aid in the removal of plaque and tartar.
 Be sure to rinse the retainers thoroughly after cleaning to remove any cleanser residue.

 Because retainers are worn for years, they may need periodic replacement.
-Your original treatment contract includes one set of retainers after the braces are removed.
-If the retainers are lost or damaged due to neglect, there will be a charge for replacement.
-If the retainers become loose or break, contact our office immediately.
+Your original treatment contract includes two sets of retainers after the braces are removed.

 Fixed retainers (Bonded Wire)

 This wire should stay on forever.
-The only exception is if your family dentist says you are not keeping it clean and it is beginning to cause gum or decay problems.
+The only exception is if your family dentist says you are not keeping it clean and it is beginning to cause gum disease or decay problems.
 If this should occur, please have the wire removed and replaced with a removable retainer.
 The removable retainer should then be worn as Dr. Muench prescribes.
-The fixed wire will protect the teeth as the patient gets older and your facial muscles get tighter.
-Please have this wire monitored by your family dentist at your six-month check ups.
+Have your fixed retainer monitored by your family dentist at each six-month check up.

 Our goal is to help your smile stay beautiful and healthy for a lifetime.
 Your cooperation is essential in order to achieve this goal.